Binghe Xijian Lu

 Binghe Xijian Lu, literally Chronicle of Washing the Sword in the Icy River, is a wuxia novel by Liang Yusheng.
 It was first published as a serial in the Hong Kong newspaper New Evening Post from 24 August 1963 to 22 August 1965.
 The novel is the eighth instalment in the Tianshan series and forms the concluding part of a trilogy that follows Bingchuan Tiannü Zhuan and Yunhai Yugong Yuan.

-Set in 18th-century China, the story continues Liang Yusheng's exploration of martial-arts ethics and generational heroism through the character Jiang Haitian, the son of minor figures from the earlier novels.
-The work connects characters and plotlines from preceding instalments, marking a transition in Liang Yusheng's style toward greater historical realism and thematic closure within the Tianshan series.

 Binghe Xijian Lu is regarded as a lesser-known but significant entry among Liang Yusheng's wuxia novels, notable for extending the universe of the Tianshan series and reflecting his mid-1960s creative phase.

 Publication history

 Binghe Xijian Lu was first published as a serial in the Hong Kong newspaper New Evening Post from 24 August 1963 to 22 August 1965.
 Subsequent reprints include a 1985 edition by Lhasa People's Publishing House, a 1988 edition by Huaxia Publishing House, a 1996 two-volume edition by Guangdong Travel and Tourism Press, a 2000 four-volume edition by Cosmos Books, and a 2012 three-volume edition by the Sun Yat-Sen University Press.